Aymz96/2-Tier_TerraformStructure/README.md

-# 2-Tier Terraform  :computer: :cd:
+# 2-Tier Terraform Architecture  :computer: :cd:

 This repository will display how to use this project from an engineering point of view.